There are lots of reasons why people require both short term and long-term self-storage solutions.

 You will also need to make sure that you use bubble wrap or packaging paper to pack items that could easily break during transit, or even in the storage unit.

 When putting your items into storage make sure you think carefully about how to organise them and leave plenty of space to get in and retrieve them if needed.
 Oh, and make sure that you always pack heavier goods at the bottom of boxes and lighter goods at the top.
+Need more help? check out our tips on how to organise a self-storage unit.

 Again, make sure you prepare for moving day in advance and work out how you’re going to get your belongings to the storage unit.